Suicide of Sushant Singh Rajput: Public reactions

 Rajput's death was generally perceived as being unexpected and shocking and sparked debates over mental health.
 Several prominent leaders and actors responded on social media.
 On Twitter, Prime Minister Narendra Modi called Rajput "a bright young actor gone too soon".
 Former Indian cricketer Sachin Tendulkar and former Indian cricket team captain Virat Kohli also expressed their shock on Twitter.

 A few hours after Rajput's death, Congress leader Sanjay Nirupam claimed that Rajput had signed on to seven films after his 2019 box office hit Chhichhore but had lost them all within a span of six months.

 On 15 June 2020, the Maharashtra Cyber Police tweeted that some pictures of Rajput's corpse being circulated online were "disturbing and in bad taste", warning people that posting such pictures on social media would invite legal action.

 As of 31 July 2020, at least three fans had reportedly committed copycat suicide, including a 30-year-old television actor and a 13-year-old girl using the same method as Rajput.

 Following allegations that Rhea Chakraborty was responsible for his death, some Bhojpuri songs, which abused and threatened her, became popular in his home state of Bihar.

 Rajput's sister Shweta Singh Kirti initiated a 'Global Prayers for SSR' campaign to urge all to collectively pray for him on 15 August at 10:00 am local time.
 Along with family members and fans, many celebrities include Kriti Sanon, Ankita Lokhande and Ekta Kapoor also joined in this movement.

 During the course of ongoing investigations, the case received widespread and continuous media coverage and attention.
 On 3 September 2020, considering two public interest litigation petitions alleging an "unfair, malicious and false media campaign" against Mumbai Police, the Bombay High Court advised, "We urge and expect the media to exercise restraint in reporting of the investigation regarding the death, [such that it] would not hamper investigation in any manner."
 On 5 October 2020, Mumbai Police stated that its cyber unit had identified more than 80,000 fake accounts on social media platforms from various countries in Asia and Europe seeking to discredit their ongoing official investigation.
 Police Commissioner Param Bir Singh termed this as "a motivated campaign with vested interests" to malign Mumbai Police.
 He added that those found to have violated the law would be prosecuted under the Information Technology Act.
-On 23 October 2020, the nongovernmental News Broadcasting Standards Authority directed news channels Aaj Tak, Zee News, News 24 and India TV to air an apology for insensitive reporting and sensationalizing Rajput's death.
+On 23 October 2020, the nongovernmental News Broadcasting Standards Authority directed news channels Aaj Tak, Zee News, News 24 and India TV to air an apology for insensitive reporting and sensationalising Rajput's death.
 Several people were arrested by Mumbai Police and were booked under various sections of the Indian Penal Code.
 They were accused by Mumbai Police for concocting conspiracy theories and making sensational and defamatory allegations against the Maharashtra government and Mumbai Police.

 A road in New Delhi was renamed "Sushant Singh Rajput Marg" in memory of the actor.